THE LIFE COACH SCHOOL – Episode 11

 It’s Monday.
 Let’s talk about marriage.
 And this principle taught today by Brooke Castillo, really applies to other important relationships, as well.

 Growing up in my home, with my parents, my dad would help out a lot in the kitchen.
-He was a good cook – to a kid.
-I thought he was a great cook.
+He was a good cook!
 Then I left home to go to college in Idaho.
 Then later to Africa as a missionary.
 Then back to school for another degree, in Utah.
 And there I met and started dating Bryant.
 And I remember the evening I had a huge exam.
 Very stressful.
 And he said, Rach, let me cook dinner for you tonight.
 Come over to my apartment right after you finish the exam and I will make dinner for you.
 Great!
 I finished the exam.
 I went straight to his apartment, where he was sitting at the table, studying for his own exams.
 I asked about dinner.
 He said, Oh yeah.
 Here’s some bread.
 You grill the cheese sandwiches and I will warm up the campbells tomato soup.

 And I knew then that Bryant wouldn’t be a cook.
 And that was fine.

 But, for some reason, when we got married the following year, I was under the impression that that would change.
 That, in following with The Manual, Bryant would suddenly start whipping up culinary delights in the kitchen.
 That is what husbands do, right?

 And when he didn’t comply with The Manual I had unwittingly written for him, as my husband now, I let that mean that he didn’t respect my time, etc etc.